Appearance

 Testimony & Spiritual Witnesses

-Nine numbered points, stacked to feel overwhelming.[2]
-And every one of them depends on a single premise: that Latter-day Saint epistemology reduces to "pray and trust your feelings."
+Every one of those points depends on a single premise -- that Latter-day Saint epistemology reduces to "pray and trust your feelings."

-D&C 8:2-3 describes confirmation "in your mind and in your heart" — two channels, not one.[3]
-D&C 9:7-9 requires you to "study it out in your mind" before you ask.[4]
-Moroni 10:3-5 demands sincere intent and real pondering, not passive emotion.
+D&C 8:2-3 describes confirmation "in your mind and in your heart" -- two channels, not one.[3]
+D&C 9:7-9 requires you to "study it out in your mind" before you ask -- and provides a negative signal (a "stupor of thought") when the answer is wrong.[4]

-Look at those four testimonies.
-All four come from Restoration splinter groups — FLDS, Community of Christ, Strangites, and other Latter-day Saint offshoots.[6]
-Same founding prophet, same Book of Mormon, 90% of the same theology.
-No testimony from a Muslim, Hindu, Buddhist, or Jew appears despite the claim about "every major religion."
+Look at the evidence presented.
+All four testimonies come from Restoration splinter groups -- FLDS, Community of Christ, and other Latter-day Saint offshoots.[6]
+Same founding prophet.
+Same Book of Mormon.
+No testimony from a Muslim, Hindu, Buddhist, or Jew appears anywhere in the section.

 And here's what the CES Letter doesn't notice: all four groups testify that the Book of Mormon is true.
-Their disagreement is about post-1844 succession, not about whether Joseph Smith was a prophet or whether the Book of Mormon is scripture.
-The "competing" testimonies actually converge on the Church's most foundational claim.
+Their disagreement is about post-1844 succession.
+Multiple independent communities converging on the Book of Mormon's truthfulness is convergent evidence for it, not against it.

-The CES Letter presents this as a devastating problem.
+The CES Letter presents universal spiritual experience as a devastating problem.
 LDS doctrine treats it as an expected feature.

-The Paul Dunn case is real.
-Members felt the Spirit during fabricated war stories.[8]
+The Paul Dunn case is real.[9]
 People do mistake emotion for revelation.
-The "Spirit at movies" point lands because the experience is familiar — you have felt something powerful watching Saving Private Ryan.[9]
+The "Spirit at movies" point lands because the experience is familiar.[10]

 Worth Acknowledging

 Spiritual discernment fails sometimes.
-The question isn't whether that happens — it clearly does.
-The question is whether failure makes the entire enterprise worthless or whether it means the skill requires development.
+The question isn't whether that happens -- it clearly does.
+The question is whether occasional failure makes the entire enterprise worthless or whether it means the skill requires development.

-Scripture doesn't pretend otherwise.
+Scripture doesn't pretend this is easy.
 "Try the spirits," John wrote, "whether they are of God" (1 John 4:1).
 D&C 50:17-22 provides a specific test for distinguishing true spiritual communication from false.
-The Light of Christ — a general moral and aesthetic influence given to every person — is theologically distinct from the Holy Ghost's specific revelatory witness.[10]

-The CES Letter treats religious experience as the opposite of rational inquiry.
-Philosophers who study the question disagree.
+The CES Letter treats spiritual experience as the opposite of rational inquiry.
+Philosophers who actually study the question disagree.

-Alvin Plantinga argued that basic beliefs about God can be "properly basic" — warranted without external evidence, the same way your belief that other minds exist is warranted.[11]
+Alvin Plantinga argued that basic beliefs about God can be properly warranted -- the same way your belief that other minds exist is warranted without external proof.[11]
 William Alston showed that mystical perception is epistemically parallel to sense perception: both can misfire, but neither is discredited by the possibility of error.[12]
-William James identified the "noetic quality" of spiritual experiences — they carry a sense of genuine knowledge, not just emotion.[13]
+William James identified the "noetic quality" of spiritual experiences -- they carry a sense of genuine knowledge, not just emotion.[13]

 A system designed for growth, not shortcuts

-Bottom line: The CES Letter reduces testimony to "trust your feelings" and then dismantles the thing it built.
-LDS scripture has always taught something more demanding — study it out, seek confirmation in mind and heart, test it by its fruits, and develop discernment as a skill.
-The competing-claims argument, on inspection, actually shows convergent testimony for the Book of Mormon.
-And the philosophical literature treats spiritual experience not as the opposite of rational inquiry, but as a legitimate form of it.
+Bottom line: The CES Letter reduces testimony to "trust your feelings" and dismantles the thing it built.
+LDS scripture has always taught something harder -- study it out, seek confirmation in mind and heart, and develop discernment as a skill over time.

 Runnells, CES Letter (2017), "Testimony & Spiritual Witness," p.
 74. ↩︎